Yandex Cloud

 • Name.
 It must be unique within the cluster.

-• For a OpenSearch host group, select a host role.
+• For an OpenSearch host group, select the host role.

 • Platform, host type, and host class.

-The host class defines the technical characteristics of virtual machines that OpenSearch nodes are deployed on.
+The host class defines the specifications of virtual machines OpenSearch nodes will be deployed on.
 All available options are listed under Host classes.

 • Disk type and data storage size.